grigoryan-m/customizable-alerts/README.md

 Also planning to add another alert functions, but don't know if i'll ever do this!

-By the way, you can test this two functions on my github pages. <a href="https://grigoryan-m.github.io/customizable-alerts">Link</a>
+By the way, you can test this two functions on my github pages. <a target="_blank" href="https://grigoryan-m.github.io/customizable-alerts">Link</a>